maiskt/hackathon.github.io/docs/07-Mobile-Money.md

 + No

 ## MM_SAVE
-Ever used mobile money for savings.
+Ever used mobile money for savings: counts respondents who have ever saved using mobile money.

 Levels: